Three-way comparison

 In computer science, a three-way comparison takes two values A and B belonging to a type with a total order and determines whether A < B, A = B, or A > B in a single operation, in accordance with the mathematical law of trichotomy.

+It can be implemented in terms of a function (such as strcmp in C), a method (such as compareTo in Java), or an operator (such as the spaceship operator <=> in Perl, PHP and C++).

 Machine-level computation

 Many processors have instruction sets that support such an operation on primitive types.

-Some machines have signed integers based on a sign-and-magnitude or one's complement representation (see signed number representations), both of which allow a differentiated positive and negative zero.
+Some machines have signed integers based on a sign-and-magnitude or ones' complement representation (see signed number representations), both of which allow a differentiated positive and negative zero.
 This does not violate trichotomy as long as a consistent total order is adopted: either −0 = +0 or −0 < +0 is valid.
-Common floating point types, however, have an exception to trichotomy: there is a special value "NaN" (Not a Number) such that x < NaN, x > NaN, and x = NaN are all false for all floating-point values x (including NaN itself).
+Common floating point types, however, have an exception to trichotomy: there is a special value "NaN" (not a number) such that x < NaN, x > NaN, and x = NaN are all false for all floating-point values x (including NaN itself).

 High-level languages

-Capabilities
+Abilities

 In C, the functions strcmp and memcmp perform a three-way comparison between strings and memory buffers, respectively.
 They return a negative number when the first argument is lexicographically smaller than the second, zero when the arguments are equal, and a positive number otherwise.
 This convention of returning the "sign of the difference" is extended to arbitrary comparison functions by the standard sorting function qsort, which takes a comparison function as an argument and requires it to abide by it.

-In C++, the C++20 revision adds the "spaceship operator" <=>, which similarly returns the sign of the difference and can also return different types (convertible to signed integers) depending on the strictness of the comparison.

 In Perl (for numeric comparisons only, the cmp operator is used for string lexical comparisons), PHP (since version 7), Ruby, and Apache Groovy, the "spaceship operator" <=> returns the values −1, 0, or 1 depending on whether A < B, A = B, or A > B, respectively.
 The Python 2.x cmp(removed in 3.x), OCaml compare, and Kotlin compareTo functions compute the same thing.
 In the Haskell standard library, the three-way comparison function compare is defined for all types in the Ord class; it returns type Ordering, whose values are LT (less than), EQ (equal), and GT (greater than):